dkelvin89/simple_shell/README.md

+Simple shell

-Write a beautiful code that passes the Betty checks
+0. Write a beautiful code that passes the Betty checks